-We currently maintain a 401(k) retirement savings plan for substantially all of our full-time employees who have at least six months of service and are at least 21 years of age, including our Named Executive Officers.
+We currently maintain a 401(k) retirement savings plan for substantially all of our full-time employees who are at least 21 years of age, including our Named Executive Officers.
 Our Named Executive Officers are eligible to participate in the 401(k) plan on the same terms as other full-time employees.
 Under the 401(k) plan, eligible employees may elect to reduce their current compensation by up to the prescribed annual limit, and contribute these amounts to the traditional 401(k) plan, or eligible employees may elect to make contributions up to the prescribed annual limit to the Roth 401(k) plan.
-The 401(k) plan provides a discretionary match by the Company, but no matching contributions are expected to be made to the 401(k) plan for 2022.
+The 401(k) plan provides a discretionary match by the Company, but no matching contributions have been made to the 401(k) plan for 2023.